fhackett/cpsc490/README.md

 - If the plugin being loaded does not exist or there is some other kind of loading error, talker_interface::load should throw a std::runtime_error (highly recommended: with the error message provided by dlopen).
 - The main program should not leak memory (defined as showing no definitely lost blocks when run under valgrind), unless a plugin leaks memory.
 That is out of the program's control by definition.
 - You are not required to catch pointers that are neither null nor correct.
 Functions that are present but were compiled with the wrong signature are also out of scope.
 - Within the context of the above, a rogue plugin should not be able to break other plugins.
 Watch for nulls.
-Take this spec very literally, and let me know if it's ambiguous and/or giving you trouble.
+Take this spec very literally, and make sure to ask questions if it's ambiguous and/or giving you trouble.
-- [BONUS] Hard but rewarding: nothing the plugin does, including crashing itself or passing non-null bad pointers around, should take out the main program in an unexpected way (but catching things like a plugin installing malware is out of scope - that's a full project if you want to try).
-Any plugin error should be reported as a std::runtime_error (again, optional: helpful error messages).
-To try this, you have to create a plugin sandbox similar to Google Chrome or Firefox (back when Flash Player and Java web apps were relevant).
-        Look up the POSIX fork() function: https://linux.die.net/man/3/fork Look up the POSIX pipe() function: https://linux.die.net/man/7/pipe If you want to attempt this madness, I'm happy to talk more about this.

 #### Precise rubric

 - [ 6 marks ] the code operates per spec
 - [ 2 marks ] no valgrind failures (definitely leaked), -1 for 1 or 2, -2 for more than 2
 - [ 2 marks ] to test if you can foresee bugs I didn't give you test cases for, 2 more test cases I will release after grading is complete
-- [ + 6% to your overall grade ] you were dedicated enough to make the bonus work, wow (this is for an unambiguously complete bonus solution, I may give part credit if you can get it mostly correct)

-#### Handin

-The start files are provided on the course Github in the folder "hw2_starter".
-As before, please submit your solution via private post.
-This time, please put the folder you want marked in an archive.
-You can files to a Piazza post with Insert->Insert file.

-The archive should compile at least on the grad machines, and ideally on my machine (not that you can test that).
-Let me know if you hit build issues - issues with that are not part of the assignment.
-If you are using Windows, you'll need a copy of Cygwin for POSIX functions like dlopen() to work.
-CMake should take care of the rest.

 ### Assignment 3

-The challenge this time is to complete some code I've written.
+The challenge this time is to complete some code.
 There are simplifications in place to avoid an explosion in complexity surrounding iterators (that's its own assignment really), so keep in mind this is not :quite: what you'd see in fully idiomatic code.

 By the time you're done, something like this should work: